 Autumn is the season of transition from the comparatively hot and wet summer to the cold and dry winter.
-Autumn is an important season Mongolia for preparation for winter, harvesting the crops, vegetables and fodder; getting ready with cattle barns and sheds; preparing firewood and warming up homes and so on.
+Autumn is an important season of Mongolia for preparation for the winter.The whole country starts to harvest the crops, vegetables and fodder, rebuilding the cattle barns and sheds, preparing firewood and warming up the hearth and so on.

 The Mongolians celebrate many festivities in autumn, as there is a plenty of milk products, crops get harvested, and animals fattened for slaughter.
 The propitious day is selected for the event a month or year ahead.
 The 17th of the middle month of autumn (according to the lunar calendar) is considered the good day for festivity.
 And many people choose the particular day for their children’s marriage, and for setting up a separate home for them.
 The wedding Palace gets busy on this day from year to year.

-The highlight of the season is Whooper Swans.
+The highlight of the season is a Whooper Swans.
 Thousands of swans and other migratory birds journey southward together and have a stopover at Mongolia’s lakes.
 You can see birds that you never imagined to see in a landlocked country.
-The great diversity of bird species gathered in Mongolia during this season coupled with serene nature would make you want to check whether you’re dreaming or not.
+The great diversity of bird species gathered in Mongolia during this season coupled with serene nature will make you want to check whether you’re dreaming or not.

-Camels seem to be the most fit for cold climate.
-When winter approaches their humps are full and standing with soft wool fur coat shining in their best colors.
+Camels seem to be the most fit for the cold climate.
+When the winter approaches their humps are full and standing with soft wool fur coat shining in their best colors.
 Being part of the Camel Festival as a spectator is simply wonderful.
 The festival organized annually involves contests of camel polo, camel riding, best-trained camels, and more.
 The event promotes and awards the finest local handcrafted camel riding equipment, tools, wool and dairy products, which are for sale.

 “Winter in the Gobi brings snow to the desert and the camels all have their fluffy winter coats on.
 Everyone was on camels – everyone. . . .
 There was a bookie taking bets. . . .
 I just bet on the camel with the most medals!
 There was also a competition for the best-looking male and female camel.
 It was -10 degrees, but having just come from the Ice Festival, it felt positively balmy.
 I had my first gallop on a camel – they have a strange, wobbly gait and I did feel a little seasick. . . .
 What an amazing experience.”